Install

 In order to use ts

-, it is recommended that you are running at least the LTS version of Node, but ts
+, it is recommended that you are running at least the version of Node, but ts

 .